shadowrager85/TrendVibe.AI/README.md

-🚀 TrendVibe AI — The AI Engine for Viral Short-Form Content
+🚀 ClipPulse AI — The AI Engine for Viral Short-Form Content

 Predict trends.
 Generate viral scripts.
 Win attention.

-TrendVibe AI is a lightweight, fast, and AI-powered SaaS platform that helps creators, brands, and agencies discover emerging trends across TikTok, Reels, and YouTube Shorts — then automatically generates high-converting video scripts and content ideas tailored to their niche.
+ClipPulse AI is a lightweight, fast, and AI-powered SaaS platform that helps creators, brands, and agencies discover emerging trends across TikTok, Reels, and YouTube Shorts — then automatically generates high-converting video scripts and content ideas tailored to their niche.

-Built from the ground up by a solo developer, TrendVibe AI uses real-time public signals, trend velocity models, and LLM-powered creative generation to give users their next viral idea before it peaks.
+Built from the ground up by a solo developer,ClipPulse AI uses real-time public signals, trend velocity models, and LLM-powered creative generation to give users their next viral idea before it peaks.

-✨ Why TrendVibe Exists
+✨ Why ClipPulse AI Exists

 Creators, small businesses, and influencers face a massive problem right now: